 - Pray Psalm 23 every day and at every session. - "Safe in the Shepherd's Arms, Hope and Encouragement from Psalm 23" by Max Lucado is a book is highly recommended for use with young people.
-Over a period of time read aloud to the youth the 2page brief chapters on each phrase of Psalm 23.
-Note about "Safe in the Shepherd's Arms": Our Jewish brothers chapters, Yahweh is used a few times.
-Out of respect for our Jewish brothers and sisters, when reading this book aloud to the young people, please replace the name Yahweh with one of the following names: Our Lord, God, Jesus, or our Savior etc.
+Over a period of time read aloud to the youth the 2-page brief chapters on each phrase of Psalm 23. - Note about "Safe in the Shepherd's Arms": Our Jewish brothers and sisters refer to God as Yahweh.
+Because the name Yahweh is so holy, they do not speak this name aloud.
+In the first two - chapters, Yahweh is used a few times.
+Out of respect for our Jewish brothers and sisters, when reading this book aloud to the young people, please replace the name Yahweh with one of the following names: Our Lord, God, Jesus, or our Savior etc. - Commit Psalm 23 to memory learn the verses by heart!
+In order for this to happen, the youth need to be "taken in" with the meaning of the words, letting them be deeply touched in a personal way.
+This familiarity with Psalm 23 will help the young people to recognize their own life experiences within these words to see themselves in it.
+Then they will be personally engaged, and as a result, their hearts will be open to Jesus, the Good Shepherd.
+The purpose of the two recommended books is to facilitate this very encounter with the Person of Jesus.